 Custom Protocol Development

 SuperCom provides a big pool of functions to easy develop custom protocols.
-Functions to transmit data packages i.e. event driven, time driven, functions to calculate checksums, CRC and many more.
+Functions to transmit data packages event driven, time driven, functions to calculate checksums, CRC and many more.

 MS Office